 Empowering Learners for Social Change and Civic Engagement Using Digital Technology

-Whenever I talk about young people, politics, civic action, and the internet, I always find some version of the same two common misconceptions about youth and civic action.
+Whenever I talk about young people, politics, civic action, and the internet, I always find some version of the common misconceptions about youth and social change.

 1. Youth are not politically engaged.

-While some youth are not yet of voting age, and young people are often disengaged from electoral or traditional politics, it is not true that young people are not civically engaged.
-Young people are very passionate about “issue politics” and extremely active in digital spaces, engaging in diverse political practices such as blogging, petitioning, mobilizing using social media, and raising awareness about issues that matter to them.
+While some youth are not yet of voting age or disengaged from electoral or traditional politics, it is not true that they are not civically engaged.
+Young people are very passionate about “issue politics.”
+They are extremely active in digital spaces.
+They engage in diverse political practices like blogging, petitioning, mobilizing using social media, and raising awareness about issues that matter to them.

 For example, in 2015, grade eight students Tessa Hill and Lia Valente launched a petition on change.org to include consent in the Ontario elementary health education curriculum.
-The petition gathered over 40,000 signatures and the teenagers met with Premier Kathleen Wynne when the provincial government decided to change the curriculum to include consent.
+The petition gathered over 40,000 signatures.
+The teenagers met with Premier Kathleen Wynne when the provincial government decided to change the curriculum to include consent.

 2. Youth are emerging leaders.
 Youth will lead sometime in the future when they are ready.

 As educators, we might ask how to support our learners in becoming today’s leaders.
 One way is to be knowledgeable about the many ways in which young people are trying to change the world right now using digital technology.
-Many youths are part of social justice organizations that support youth leadership initiatives in impacting the world and addressing important issues to young people.
-Many of these organizations already have an active presence in schools and provide safe and supportive digital spaces for young activists to learn and become inspired.
-Some of these organizations are:
+Many youths are part of social justice organizations supporting youth leadership initiatives.
+These impact the world and address important issues to young people.
+Many of these organizations already have an active presence in schools.
+They provide safe and supportive digital spaces for young activists to learn and become inspired.

 Fandom Forward has mobilized millions of young people to engage in social justice initiatives ranging from book donations and fundraising for Haiti earthquake survivors to supporting fair trade and net neutrality.
-Fandom Forward has an online program and chapters worldwide in schools and other learning spaces.
+The organization has an online program and chapters worldwide in schools and other learning spaces.

 Freechild Institute for Youth and Social Change